 - Log into your PIA account.

-- Connect to a server (location not important).
+- Connect to a server by clicking the big power button (location not important).

 - Enjoy less restrictive NAT on your device.